erichschulman/ag_networks/README.md

 just runs an example of the minimum cost maximum flow problem.

 ### `main.py`
-Running this file will eventually do all the steps in the project start to finish.
-I may include flags to break things up.
+Running this file will eventually does all steps in the project start to finish.

+### `maps.py`
+Running this file creates maps for each of the different types of crops to better visualize the results.
+Parsing large .sol files is pretty lame.

+### `solutions.py`
+This file lets me experiment with solutions to the linear programming problem to check what else might be feasible.

 ## Data